paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 Standard changes are made to conform with the definitions applicable and the style of this title as outlined in the preface to the report.

+#### References in Text
+Chapter 11 of title 2, referred to in text, probably means section 225 of Pub.
+L. 90–206, which is classified generally to chapter 11 (§ 351 et seq.) of Title 2, The Congress.
+For complete classification of section 225 to the Code, see Tables.

 #### Codification
 Paragraph designation for the position added by Pub.
 L. 96–88 has been omitted in view of the deletion of all paragraph designations in this section by Pub.
 L. 96–54.